 Cash Registers vs POS Systems for Small Businesses

-As we've mentioned, anyone running an entire business may be better off choosing a full POS system with a cash register, instead of a simple standalone cash register.
-The best POS systems offer everything you get with a cash register, plus additional functionality to address all of a business manager's daily needs.
+Anyone running an entire business may be better off choosing a full POS system with a cash register, instead of a simple standalone cash register.

 |Cash register for small business||POS system for small business|